 Materials, Finishes, and Maintenance for Longevity

-- Avoid harsh cleaners; opt for mild, pH-balanced solutions and a soft cloth
+- Don’t go crazy with harsh cleaners.
+Stick to mild, pH-balanced solutions and a soft cloth.

 Styling Tricks: Framing, Edges, and Backdrops to Elevate Space